openstack-archive/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

 - See :ref:`neutron-nsx-arch` for information about how NSX support is implemented in Mirantis OpenStack;

-- :ref:`vcenter-deploy` gives instructions for creating and deploying a Mirantis OpenStack environment that is integrated with an NSX networking backend that utilizes the NSX Neutron plug-in.
+- :ref:`nsx-deploy` gives instructions for creating and deploying a Mirantis OpenStack environment that is integrated with an NSX networking backend that utilizes the NSX Neutron plug-in.